Sports specialization is defined as intense, year-round training in a single sport with the exclusion of other sports.

-As the parent of a 12-year-old and 7-year-old, I have recently been introduced to this phenomenon.
+As the parent of a 12-year-old and a 7-year-old, I have recently been introduced to this phenomenon.

 Youth sports begins as an avenue for organized activity within the community.
-It is a healthy way to meet other children, parents of like mind and a way to foster the interests of children and promote a healthy lifestyle.
+It is a healthy way to meet other children and parents of like mind, and it’s a way to foster the interests of children and promote a healthy lifestyle.
 Then, in the blink of an eye, it morphs into a competitive cauldron of intense parental pressure and winning at all costs.

 The negative aspects of early specialization, though easy to see right away, may come at a much greater cost to our children in the long run.
 These risks include higher rates of injury, increased psychological stress and burnout.
 Also — contrary to popular belief — early specialization might be making our kids less athletic.

 Not less “athletic” as in their ability to throw a 60 mph fastball or being able to blast a first serve in tennis.
 Those are sport skills that have little to do with athleticism.
 “Less athletic” as in being able to handle your own body weight and being mobile and stable where you should be mobile and stable.
 These are the factors that keep athletes of any age injury free.

 How do you combat this?